- A Guide to Chemotherapy

 Can I be around my family and friends while I’m getting chemo?

 Very few treatments do require you to avoid close contact with loved ones for a short amount of time.
 If this is something you’ll have to do, your doctor will tell you about it when going over treatment options.

 Most chemo drugs make you less able to fight infection.
 It’s very important that you stay away from anyone who is sick.
 The best way to prevent infection is by washing your hands often, especially before touching your face, nose, mouth, or eyes.
 Ask your family and friends to do the same when they are with you.
-For more information, see “How will chemo affect my blood cell counts?” in the section called “Increased chance of bruising, bleeding, infection, and anemia.”
+For more information, see the section called “Increased chance of bruising, bleeding, infection, and anemia after chemo.”

 For more information on being at home with family and friends during treatment, please see Helping Children When a Family Member Has Cancer: Dealing With Treatment and Caring for the Patient With Cancer at Home: A Guide for Patients and Families.
 They can be read online, or call us to have free copies sent to you.

 How can I protect myself and those I live with while I’m getting chemo?

 There are many things you can do during and after chemo to keep yourself and your loved ones from being affected by the chemo drugs while your body is getting rid of them.
 It takes about 48 hours for your body to break down and/or get rid of most chemo drugs.

 Most of the waste comes out in your body fluids – urine, stool, tears, and vomit.
 The drugs are also in your blood.
 When chemo drugs get outside your body, they can harm or irritate skin – yours or even other people’s.
 Keep in mind that this means toilets can be a hazard for children and pets, and it’s important to be careful.
 Talk to your doctor about these and any other precautions you should follow.

 During – and for 48 hours after – chemo: